-- -to consolidate a conventional tripod pencil grip. - -to continue to practise correct letter formation using TRTS. - -to follow TRTS in line with our letter formation sheets in order to develop sequential progress. - -to practise handwriting in conjunction with spelling and independent writing, ensuring correct letter orientation, formation and proportion, - -in a style that makes the letters easy to join later.
+- -to consolidate a conventional tripod pencil grip. - -to continue to practise correct letter formation using Unlocking Letters and Sounds - to practise handwriting in conjunction with spelling and independent writing, ensuring correct letter orientation, formation and proportion, - -in a style that makes the letters easy to join later.